vijayanajay/st_final/docs/arch_review.md

 **INPUT-001 (RESOLVED):** Missing Input Validation in `src/feature_generator.py`.
 The `add_sma` function lacked validation to ensure the input column is numeric, inconsistent with other similar functions in the same module. ✅ **RESOLVED** - Added explicit numeric type check using `pd.api.types.is_numeric_dtype`, with appropriate error messages and tests.

+**TEST-008 (RESOLVED):** Standalone Integration Test Not Integrated into Test Suite.
+The `integration_test.py` script in the root directory was not integrated into the pytest test suite and used the legacy API. ✅ **RESOLVED** - Refactored into proper pytest test functions in `tests/test_integration.py` that use the recommended `apply_strategy` API.

+**DOC-003 (RESOLVED):** Misplaced Documentation File in Incorrect Directory.
+The `docs/src/test_feature_generator.py.md` file was incorrectly located, as test documentation should be in `docs/tests/`. ✅ **RESOLVED** - Consolidated documentation into `docs/tests/test_feature_generator.py.md` with comprehensive content.

 ---

 ## AUDIT NOTES